 Low wages and poor conditions are a reality for many people working in factories in the developing world.
 In 1980, over 30% of textiles were produced in developing countries.
 Today this number is 70%.
 Although this is one way for these countries to enter the global market, many of its citizens only become trapped in a cycle of exploitation.
-Fair trade is a way to empower them, so they do not get trapped in this cycle.
 Those using the fair trade model pursue producers in developing countries and low income areas to assist these communities with skills training and business opportunities to encourage their economic growth.

 1. FAIR TRADE celebrates traditional and ethnic techniques that are being forgotten in our culture of fast fashion.
 We design clothing using age old traditional textiles - they are not only the highest quality, but this slow process puts more meaning back into the clothing we wear.

 2. FAIR TRADE means we are working to better the communities where we work - when we establish a relationship with a group it is for the long run.